 All class actions currently available under French procedure are subject to an opt in mechanism.

-Generally, class action proceedings comprise the following three steps:
+Generally, class action proceedings comprise the following two steps:

 For personal injury, the limitation period is 10 years, starting from the date at which the state of health is considered stable.
 For product liability, the limitation period is three years.
 This cannot be extended beyond ten years from the date on which the product was sold.

 Class actions to protect the rights of consumers have a number of other limitations.

 - In order to bring a class action, an association must be expressly authorised to do so by the State.
 At present, only 15 consumer associations benefit from that authorisation.

 - In the context of product liability cases, for example, class actions may only be initiated with respect to the pecuniary harm suffered by consumers, excluding physical injury or other non-pecuniary harm.
 Individual claims would need to be brought with respect to those other kinds of harm.